ctrabold/ctrabold.github.io/_posts/2014-03-03-foss-asia-phnom-pehn.md

 All three days were seriously packed, hot and delightful.
 Here's how I remember them:

 ## Feb 27: FOSSASIA Speakers Pre-Meetup

 <a href="https://www.flickr.com/photos/christian-trabold/14055638466/" title="FOSSASIA Speakers Pre-Meetup"><img src="https://farm8.staticflickr.com/7351/14055638466_55a9b8b635.jpg" width="500" height="374" alt="FOSSASIA Speakers Pre-Meetup"></a>

 It all started with the speakers gathering in the Angkor International Hotel.

-Seing all the speakers from all over the world in one place mingle together was a special moment for me.
+Seeing all the speakers from all over the world in one place mingle together was a special moment for me.

 A lot of shaking hands and cheering.
 FOSS craziness international.
 Awesome!